weissman-lab/frailtyclassifier/README.md

 outdir=./output/notes_labeled_embedded_SENTENCES/
 ```

 The shell script calls the `main` function in `_05_ingest_to_sentences.py`.
-We used 300-dimensional word2vec embeddings trained on the PubMed Open Access Subset and are available for download [here](https://github.com/weissman-lab/clinical_embeddings).
+We used 300-dimensional word2vec embeddings trained on the PubMed Open Access Subset that are available for download [here](https://github.com/weissman-lab/clinical_embeddings).

 ## Creation of training/validation data, and full training data